larpo1/lavanda-website/src/pages/blog/2020-06-05-how-to-maximise-your-pbsa-assets-part-3-leasing-up-new-buildings.md

   <h2><strong>About Lavanda</strong></h2>

-  <p><span style="font-weight: 400;"><a href="https://getlavanda.com/" target="_blank" rel="noopener">Lavanda</a> is an award-winning SaaS platform used by the world's leading vacation rental, student and multifamily operators to increase net operating income through short and medium-term rentals.
+  <p><span style="font-weight: 400;"><a href="../" target="_blank" rel="noopener">Lavanda</a> is an award-winning SaaS platform used by the world's leading vacation rental, student and multifamily operators to increase net operating income through short and medium-term rentals.
 Clients include Greystar, CA Ventures, JLL, Savills and LaSalle amongst others.</span></p>

   <p>&nbsp;</p>
 tags:
   - PBSA
   - Student accommodation
   - Short-term rentals
-description: Lavanda examines how student accommodation operators can protect their businesses from student reduction numbers, explore why councils are open to changes in use class and how Lavanda is already making that happen for other PBSA operators.
+blogCtaTitle: ""
+blogCtaText: ""
+blogCtaButtonText: ""
 featuredpost: false
 metaTitle: "How to maximise your PBSA assets - term time occupancy | Blog | Lavanda "
-blogCtaText: ""
+description: Lavanda examines how student accommodation operators can protect their businesses from student reduction numbers, explore why councils are open to changes in use class and how Lavanda is already making that happen for other PBSA operators.
 ---